sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Senario_based_Q2.md

 ## If client have on-premise server and now they want to migrate to microservice application suggest all steps you considerd?

+## If everyting in POd is ok then also it given slow response .
+Whta was the issue then?

 ##